dos-group/gardening-adventure/ReadMe.md

         ./build-batman-node.sh -t [gateway|node] -n [hostname] -u [k3s_url] -k [k3s_token] -d [dns_ip]
   ```

 Specify the required options for the above command(type, hostname, k3s url, k3s token).
 Mention your dns_ip when creating an image for `node`(eg: 8.8.8.8).

-The above command downloads the base image of raspbian STRETCH.
-This can be modified as per you needs by changing the necessary values in the file build-raspbian.
-Further the command creates two installation scripts under the root user as part of each image(gateway/node).
+* The above command downloads the base image of raspbian STRETCH.
+This base image can be modified as per the needs by changing the base iamge url in the file `build-raspbian`.
+* Further, the command creates two installation scripts under the root user as part of each image(gateway/node).
+* Root user is created with the passworkd `raspberry`.
+This can also be modified in the file `build-batman-node.sh`

 # Installation & Setup